New Leader Workshop

 - Mission Now and into the Future

-Lynn M. Levo, CSJ has served in congregational leadership and has presented nationally and internationally on intimacy, mutuality, emotional intelligence, surviving and thriving after leadership, evolutionary consciousness, and change and transition.
+Lynn has served in congregational leadership and has presented nationally and internationally on intimacy, mutuality, emotional intelligence, surviving and thriving after leadership, evolutionary consciousness, and change and transition.
 Currently, she is a consulting psychologist in private practice based in Albany, New York.

-Sharon Euart, RSM is a canon lawyer who previously served as associate general secretary of the USCCB and executive coordinator of the Canon Law Society of America, an organization for which she is also a past president.
+Sharon is a Sister of Mercy and a canon lawyer.
+She previously served as associate general secretary of the USCCB and executive coordinator of the Canon Law Society of America, an organization for which she is also a past president.
 She is currently the executive director of the Resource Center for Religious Institutes in Silver Spring, Maryland.

 Ann Scholz, SSND -- Associate Director for Social Mission